NLnetLabs/cascade/doc/manual/source/man/cascade-policy.rst

 .. subcmd:: list

-   List registered policies
+   List registered policies.

 .. subcmd:: show

-   Show the settings contained in a policy
+   Show the settings contained in a policy.

 .. subcmd:: reload

-   Reload all the policies from the files
+   Reload all the policies from the files.

 See Also